tc39/notes/es8/2018-01/jan-23.md

 TAB: a lot of other languages have their normal RNG function take a seed to make "seeded test runs".
 But most use cases don't want just a single predictable RNG, they want multiple ones.
 Ok, questions.

-YK: seeded test run case is important, most of the use cases I see are for test runs, cross-user-agent is important for the reasons you sdescribed, also for CI environments to locally reproduce a failure seen on remote CI
+YK: seeded test run case is important, most of the use cases I see are for test runs, cross-user-agent is important for the reasons you described, also for CI environments to locally reproduce a failure seen on remote CI

 MF: feeding the output of the RNG back in as a seed really limits the set of algorithms we could use.
 But resumption is really valuable.
 First we need to decide what are the kinds of use cases we need to support, which way to we lean there.